Sahamati/Rahasya/README.md

 2. docker run -p 8080:8080 gsasikumar/forwardsecrecy:V1.2
 3. Access the swagger as localhost port 8080. http://localhost:8080/swagger-ui.html

 ## How to build
 1. ./gradlew build

 ## How to run docker
 1. docker run -p 8080:8080 gsasikumar/forwardsecrecy:V1.2

+Please note: This version supports server side and Android clients only. iOS is expected in first week of September, 2020.
+Write to us at mahesh@sahamati.org.in for more info.